Logiqx/wsw-results/docs/ukwa/proposal-2/README.md

 It should be apparent that the orange dots are rounds that would be deemed valid by the new rules.
 The cluster that has been highlighted by an ellipse is due to the newly introduced 26 knots criteria, which only kicks in when a single competitor fails to meet the 28 knots criteria and by less than 0.5 knots.

 Zooming in to the most interesting area, we can see that 4 rounds in 2022 and 2023 have been highlighted.
-The cluster within the ellipse is deemed valid under the mid-fleet criteria (over 26 knots) and the other orange dots are deemed valid because of the use of floor division, instead of rounding up.
+The cluster within the ellipse is deemed valid under the mid-fleet criteria (over 26 knots) and the other orange dots are deemed valid because of the use of floor division, or 2-run averages.

 ![zoom](img/zoom.png)

-Orange dots to the right of 28 knots on the x-axis are due to the use of floor division (not rounding up).
-The dark orange dots are the rounds which only meet the 28 knots / 26 knots criteria because the proposals uses 2-run averages, rather than requiring two runs exceeding 28 / 26 knots.
+Light orange dots to the right of 28 knots (x-axis) are due to the proposed use of floor division, instead of 25%.
+The dark orange dots are rounds which only satisfy the 28 knots / 26 knots criteria because this proposals uses 2-run averages, rather than mandating two runs in excess of 28 / 26 knots.

-In total the new rules consider an additional 12 rounds to be valid since 2010, including 2 rounds from 2022 (>28 knots, floor division) and 1 round from 2023 (new 26 knots criteria).
-The new 26 knots criteria for the middle of the fleet is only applied under the circumstances described earlier.
+In total the new rules consider an additional 12 rounds to be valid since 2010, including 2 rounds from 2022 (>28 knots, floor division) and 1 round from 2023 (26 knots criteria).
+The new 26 knots criteria (approximating the middle of the fleet) is only applied under the circumstances described earlier.